Monday, January 26, 2026

 2. Vernacular Language (Tadbhav Hindi with little combinations of Sanskritized Tatsam Hindi and Urdu Hindi) and Third Language (Regional / Urdu / Sanskrit - Project Based) - By making Third Language Project-Based, student pressure is also reduced and simultaneously, knowledge of regional languages is preserved.

-3. Mathematical Aptitude - Should be simplified to a level where students are not afraid of the subject, but concepts should be clear.
+3. Mathematical Aptitude and Logical Reasoning - Should be simplified to a level where students are not afraid of the subject, but concepts should be clear.

 4. Digital Literacy - It is non-negotiable in today's time!
 Should include simplified concepts of modern day computers, phones, laptops, applications, etc.

-5. Fundamental Science (Physics, Chemistry, Biology and Environment) - Should be concise, inter-connected and age-friendly!
+5. Science Fundamentals (Physics, Chemistry, Biology and Environment) - Should be concise, inter-connected and age-friendly!

 7. Civilizational Studies (Geography, History, Civics & Politics) - Should be concise and age-friendly!

-Note : For Fundamental Science, Business Studies, Civilizational Studies and Social Studies, there should be sectional division (for the subsections in brackets given earlier to maintain distinction) with separate textbooks (thin and concise that sufficiently clear the concepts), projects and examinations.
+Note : For Science Fundamentals, Business Fundamentals, Civilizational Studies and Social Studies, there should be sectional division (for the subsections in brackets given earlier to maintain distinction) with separate textbooks (thin and concise that sufficiently clear the concepts), projects and examinations.
 But the marks should be clubbed into one.
-For example : Fundamental Science = Physics + Chemistry + Biology + Environment ; Business Studies = Industry & Commerce + Economics + Accounts ; Civilizational Studies = Geography + History + Civics & Politics ; Social Studies = Philosophy + Sociology + Psychology + Anthropology.
+For example : Science Fundamentals = Physics + Chemistry + Biology + Environment ; Business Fundamentals = Industry & Commerce + Economics + Accounts ; Civilizational Studies = Geography + History + Civics & Politics ; Social Studies = Philosophy + Sociology + Psychology + Anthropology.

 Note : Aspects of Physical Geography like Geology, Hydrology, Oceanography, Pedology, Astronomy, etc are a part of Environment in Fundamental Science.
 The Geography in Civilizational Studies includes human geography and regional geography.